Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman Space Telescope: Discussion

 \subsection{Primary results}

 Our primary results are shown in Fig. \ref{fig:moneyplot}.
-This plot displays the 95\% confidence interval (shaded regions) of the reconstructed FFP mass function for two fiducial models: the observationally-motivated power-law fit presented in \citet{Sumi2023} (blue dashed) and the simulation-based mass function presented in \citet{Coleman_2025} (orange dashed).
+This plot displays the $1\sigma$ (68\%) confidence interval (shaded regions) of the reconstructed FFP mass function for two fiducial models: the observationally-motivated power-law fit presented in \citet{Sumi2023} (blue dashed) and the planet population synthesis simulation-based theoretical mass function predicted in \citet{Coleman_2025} (orange dashed).
 (For further discussion of these two mass functions, see Sec. \ref{sec:massfuncs}.)
-The current 95\% confidence limit as presented in \citet{Sumi2023} is shown as a green band, though recall that the fit performed in \citet{Sumi2023} used a more restricted functional form and adopted different priors to our analysis, hence cannot be directly compared to our results.
+The current $1\sigma$ confidence limit as presented in \citet{Sumi2023} is shown as a green band, though recall that the fit performed in \citet{Sumi2023} used a more restricted functional form and adopted different priors to our analysis, hence cannot be directly compared to our results.
 Additionally, we include upward-pointing arrows on our reconstruction indicating the region in which the results are likelihood-supported rather than prior-supported.
-(We suppress these arrows for masses at which the 95\% confidence interval on the reconstruction is fully likelihood-supported.)
-Mass values on which these arrows appear are statistically indistinguishable from zero at the level of our analysis.\footnote{Though our prior is formally semi-infinite for each value of $\Phi(M_k)$, we choose to estimate the region of prior support as the lower limit on the 95\% confidence region of a uniform prior between zero and twice the maximum sample returned for a given $\Phi(M_k)$.} We have chosen to adopt $N^{\text{mass}} = 5$ and $N_{\text{bins}}^{t_E} = 20$ as our fiducial hyperparameter values.
+(We suppress these arrows for masses at which the $1\sigma$ confidence interval on the reconstruction is fully likelihood-supported.)
+Mass values on which these arrows appear are statistically indistinguishable from zero at the level of our analysis.\footnote{Though our prior is formally semi-infinite for each value of $\Phi(M_k)$, we choose to estimate the region of prior support as the lower limit on the confidence region of a uniform prior between zero and twice the maximum sample returned for a given $\Phi(M_k)$.} We have chosen to adopt $N^{\text{mass}} =8$ and $N_{\text{bins}}^{t_E} = 20$ as our fiducial hyperparameter values, however we show only the lowest 6 mass points, corresponding to the FFP and brown dwarf mass range, in the plots below.
 We find that these values provide a good balance of mass resolution and low statistical uncertainty per selected mass for the mass functions we study.
-The reconstructed $\Phi(M_k)$ are tabulated numerically in Table \ref{tab:massfuncs}, and the corner plots of these parameters can be found in App. \ref{app:plots}.
+The reconstructed $\Phi(M_k)$ for the FFP mass range are tabulated numerically in Table \ref{tab:massfuncs}.